Ben Stori, an Office 365 & SharePoint Architect at Nintex partner Solution Design Group (sdg), is a valued Nintex Virtual Technical Evangelist (vTE).

 Previously, each floor in every hospital had a binder to record the incidences.
 If something happened they would have to find the binder, write it down, and then scan the documents.

 We were able to put the forms in the pockets of all the staff by using Nintex Mobile.
-Using process intelligence from Nintex Hawkeye, we track metrics from the incidents and create tasks with built-in reminders and notifications to make sure follow-ups on the incidents were completed in a timely manner.
+Using process intelligence from Nintex Analytics, we track metrics from the incidents and create tasks with built-in reminders and notifications to make sure follow-ups on the incidents were completed in a timely manner.

 This automated process helps the hospital in many ways – providing relief to the staff, better tracking, and ultimately better results for their patients.
 Also, the hospital is able to track real-time metrics around the incidences and improve their operations based on the data collected.